Louismac/maximilian-js-local/README.md

 * ``maxi-processor.js``

-There are some specfic headers related to [SharedArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) that mean this will only work under certain circumstances.
+There are some specfic headers related to [SharedArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) that mean serving these will only work under certain circumstances.
 We give examples of either running this fully locally serving the files yourself, or using the versions hosted on mimicproject.com

 ## Running on GitHub Pages